Bank of British Columbia: The second bank: 1966–1986

 The second bank was chartered in 1966 with headquarters in Vancouver and was the creation of W.A.C.
 Bennett, the Premier of British Columbia.
-Bennett, a businessman, wanted to end Central Canada's control over the banking industry which obliged all but the smaller loans for companies in British Columbia to receive authorization from head offices in either Montreal or Toronto.
+Bennett, a businessman, wanted to end Central Canada's control over the banking industry, which obliged all but the smaller loans for companies in British Columbia to receive authorization from head offices in either Montreal or Toronto.

 In 1986, the bank had 1,410 employees, 41 branches in BC and Alberta, and offices in the Cayman Islands, the US, and Hong Kong.
 Assets in 1986 were CAD$2.7 billion, which put the bank 27th among banks and financial institutions in Canada.
 Revenue in 1986 was $324 million.

 Following financial difficulties arising from the decline of the western oil economy, the collapses of Canadian Commercial Bank and Northland Bank had a serious impact on other institutions that depended on wholesale deposit funding.
 Like the many Trust Companies and Credit Union amalgamations in 1986, the Canadian government permitted the Hongkong Bank of Canada (HSBC) to rescue it.
-By stepping in, HSBC acquired a large base of stable retail deposits.
-The acquisition immediately raised HSBC's ranking amongst Canadian banks from the 20th to the 9th largest.